 The Final Verdict

-You may think that it is way too soon to worry about testosterone, but keep in mind that the hormone is gradually losing its potency from the moment you turn 30.
+You may think that it is way too soon to worry about what is testosterone, but keep in mind that the hormone is gradually losing its potency from the moment you turn 30.
 According to experts, testosterone levels peak during puberty, but go downhill as you get older.
 Dietary adjustments and reasonable consumption of T supplements can prevent the effects of this decline on the male body.
 However, the golden rules lies in moderation.